-ABSTRACT: A study has been carried out on determining expected number of rainy days, with a view of obtaining a picture of tendency of rainfall in India, on the basis of the extension of the statistical definition of probability extended to the situation where outcomes of the associated trials happen automatically.
-This article presents the estimated values of the expected number of rainy days in each of the 12 months at the 30 stations in India obtained by the application of this extended definition.
+ABSTRACT: An attempt has been made on determining expected percentage of rainy days, with an objective of obtaining tendency of rainfall in terms of degree of confidence, on the basis of the extension of the statistical definition of probability extended to the situation where outcomes of the associated trials happen automatically.
+This article presents expected percentage of number of rainy days in each of the 12 months at 30 stations in India .

-KEYWORDS: Automatic Trial, Probability, Extended Statistical Definition, Expectation of Rainy Days
+KEYWORDS: Probability, Extended Statistical Definition, Expectation Percentage of Rainy Days